Ontario accelerates return-to-play plans for pro, elite-amateur sports | CBC Sports

 High-level teams can hold non-contact practice, dry-land training, sport minister says

-Sports Minister Lisa MacLeod says that high-level teams can now hold non-contact practice and dry-land training in Ontario.

-Teams and leagues will be allowed to resume games as soon as August, although there is currently no plan to allow spectators.
+There is still no plan for spectators to be able to watch games in person, but MacLeod said the provincial government is working with professional sports teams to make that possible in time.

+"The idea today was really to accelerate a return to play for those leagues so that they could have some certainty in their planning," said MacLeod.
+"I'm very mindful of the fact that we want to host the Grey Cup in Ontario and the Ticats in Hamilton are getting ready for that so this provides a lot more certainty and clarity for them.

-MacLeod says this includes the Toronto Blue Jays, Toronto Raptors, and Toronto FC, although their ability to play teams in the United States is a federal responsibility.
+MacLeod said that professional teams in largely American leagues like the Toronto Blue Jays, Toronto Raptors, and Toronto FC, are included in Ontario's return-to-play plan.
+However, those teams' ability to travel to and from the United States and host visiting teams from south of the border is a federal responsibility.

-MacLeod says if the CFL teams meet provincial safety standards and have the approval of their local public health officials they may begin to train.
+MacLeod said CFL teams may immediately begin training as long as they meet provincial safety standards and have the approval of their local public health officials.

+Other professional leagues included in the return-to-play plan include the American Hockey League, Canadian Elite Basketball League, Canadian Premier League, National Hockey League, National Lacrosse League, National Women's Hockey League, and USL League-1.

+Amateur leagues included in the plan are the Canadian Hockey League, Elite Basketball League of Ontario, League 1 Ontario, Ontario Scholastic Basketball Association, Ontario Junior A Lacrosse League, Ontario Women's Field Lacrosse League, and the provincial women's hockey team.

 Comments